Adding users and user groups for protection

 To import users from a CSV file:

-1. On the Protected Users tab, select ADD USERS.
+1. On the Protected Users tab, select ADD USERS .

 Import a users CSV file

-The Upload a CSV file dialog appears:
+Coro displays the Upload a CSV file dialog:

 Upload a CSV file dialog